nsrau/azure-docs.it-it/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

         _adlsFileSystemClient.FileSystem.Append(_adlsAccountName, path, stream);
     }

-## Scaricare un file
+## <a name="download-a-file"></a>Download a file

-Il frammento seguente illustra il metodo `DownloadFile` da usare per scaricare un file da un account Data Lake Store.
+The following snippet shows a `DownloadFile` method that you use to download a file from a Data Lake Store account.

     // Download file
     public static void DownloadFile(string srcPath, string destPath)